ammarhakim/ammar-simjournal/je/je14/je14-vlasov-fixed-pot.rst

   :align: center

   Distribution function :math:`f(x,v,t)` at different times for free-streaming problem.
-This simulaton [:doc:`s143
+This simulation [:doc:`s143
   <../../sims/s143/s143-vlasov-free-stream>`] was performed on a
   :math:`64\times 64` grid with DG second order scheme with upwind fluxes.
 Seen is the increasing striations in the distribution